Should You Repair or Replace Your Furnace?

 Look into alternative ways to heat your home

 Thankfully, you’re not stuck with the same old options anymore.
 There are new and more efficient ways to heat your home now.
 Geothermal is a solution that more and more people are embracing, especially as Dandelion Energy leads the way in making it more affordable and easier than ever.

-While standard geothermal systems could cost anywhere between $50,000 and $100,000, Dandelion Air is between $18,000 and $25,000.
-The truly remarkable thing is that this single unit takes care of not just your heating, but also air conditioning and warm water heating.
+While standard geothermal systems could cost anywhere between $50,000 and $100,000, Dandelion’s heat pump is between $18,000 and $25,000.
+The truly remarkable thing is that this single unit takes care of not just your heating, but also air conditioning.

 The heat pump itself will last about 20 years, and it will be about the cost of an AC unit to replace when the time comes.
 Compare that to buying a new furnace for thousands of dollars every 15 to 20 years.

 Geothermal heating is also between about 50 and 75 percent more efficient than gas and oil furnaces, respectively.
 Those efficiency ratings make a potential 20 percent jump in efficiency with a new furnace seem marginal at best.